valeIT/valeIT.github.io/_posts/2018-01-11-correlation-doesnt-imply-causation.markdown

 ## Denying the antecedent

-This thought causes people to avoid doing whatever they were doing when the bad thing happened so that it doesn't happen again, even though they had nothing to do with it and the same thing would have happened if they weren't doing it.
+This thought causes people to avoid doing whatever they were doing at the time, not to cause it to happen again.
+Even though they had nothing to do with it and the same thing would have happened if they weren't doing it.

 [More Info][4]